 Josh is fantastic.
 He really tailors the classes to my needs and will give extra exercises or drills to support your main art.
 My coordination and balance have greatly improved since taking his weapons training.
 Highly recommend to increase skill in any art.

 Josh is great with the kids he keeps them engaged and wanting to go class every Thursday.
 He provides them with a solid foundation and makes it fun for them.
 I have also started taking the FMA classes and enjoy different sessions and learning a new art.

 Establish your goals for training, your capabilities physically and mentally, and whether we have any barriers to work through or around (e.g an injury).
 We will start with basics and progress, based on the student’s abilities from there.

 I have also held training, team lead, and management positions in a corporate setting.
-So, I have transferable experience from my “9 to 5” as well.
+So, I have transferable experience from a “9 to 5” as well.

 I’ve worked with kids as young as 5 and adults up to their 60s.
 I’ve also worked with people who have had mental and physical limitations, from having to re-develop coordination or overcome a deficiency in motor skills on one side of the body to making adjustments for current/past injuries.

 The yearly Water and Steel Camps hosted by Datu Kelly Worden of Natural Spirit International.
 I was used by some of the senior instructors to help demonstrate techniques and assist with guiding others during the sessions, and I found my ability to learn and absorb was far greater this year, over the previous two.
 The camp ended with my receiving a promotion to Full Instructor under Datu Kelly!